 Other forensic evidence can also be disputed in court, such as hair, fingerprints, etc. This is because forensic techniques have not been subjected to sufficient scientific evaluation, and those that evaluate the forensic evidence can tamper or accidentally contaminate samples, dramatically reducing reliability.

 Unlike DNA testing, other forensic disciplines, such as impression marks or fibers, were developed with the sole purpose of criminal prosecutions.
 Because they were developed for a singular purpose, there is a dramatic absence of scientific standards – and, without sufficient foundational research or adequate standards, it is hard to justify the evidence that is presented in court.

 Also, the improper forensic testimony used in criminal trials is up for debate.
 All too often, an “expert” or “analyst” will take their testimony beyond what the evidence actually shows.
 For example, consider the scores of individuals who, after serving time in prison, were later found not guilty after DNA evidence came forth to exonerate them – even though these individuals were originally convicted based on forensic testimony, such as fingerprints or shoe impressions.

 Bottom Line, Hire a Criminal Defense Attorney

 If you have been arrested and the prosecution states that there is forensic evidence against you, you need to contact a criminal defense attorney.
 Most forensic evidence can be disputed in court and, in some cases, dismissed by a judge.
-Contact The Law Office of Timothy Armstrong, P.A. today at 904-356-8618, or fill out an online contact form with your legal questions.
+Contact The Armstrong Law Group, P.A. today at 904-356-8618, or fill out an online contact form with your legal questions.